catseye/SixtyPical/tests/SixtyPical Analysis.md

 A trashed value that has been saved can be used inside the block.
 It will continue to be trashed outside the block.

+(Note, both x and a are unmeaningful in this test.)

     | routine main
     |   inputs a
     |   outputs a, x